![]() |

 8. Can I run Microsoft's .NET Framework (PowersShell) or DOS commands?

-Yes, Microsoft have released .NET Framework Core for Windows, Mac and Linux.
+Yes, Microsoft have released .NET framework for Windows, Mac and Linux.
 Visit the Net Core site and how to install PowerShell.

 For legacy MS-DOS type commands, try DosBox.